sjsu-interconnect/cs258/socket-programming/lep.md

     - The second line is the info exchanged with another student (as a client).
   - When you run the code, the configuration file should be used to initialize the connections.
 (You may want to set a reasonable length of sleep time to wait for a server node to be up.)

+## Connection
+- Once you establish a socket connection, please maintain the connection between the neighbors for further communications.
+(Do not accept or ask for a new connection.)

 ## Multithreading
 - When you ```accept``` a connection, the server process needs to be run in a separate thread.
 - This is because, if the single thread program has ```accept``` and ```connect``` in a sequence (as follows), there is no one to start the client connection, while waiting as a server with the ```accept```